krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     The presence calculus provides tools that make this easier to execute.

-While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those directly related economic outcomes—fall squarely within this domain.
+While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those directly related to economic outcomes—fall squarely within this domain.
 Because these questions often underpin sound decision-making in business contexts, the presence calculus has the potential to significantly improve the quality of those decisions.